hariharanr8/Sales-and-Profit/README.md

     -Dashboard visuals</br>
     -Readme or PDF report</br>
     -Executive summary for stakeholders</br>

+## Features
+    - Customizable Layouts: Design dashboards tailored to display relevant data.
+    - Real-Time Data Updates: Automatically refresh data for live insights.
+    - Interactive Elements: Use filters and drill-down options for detailed exploration.
+    - Integration Capabilities: Connect with multiple data sources for a unified view.
+    - Data Visualization: Showcase trends and metrics using charts and heatmaps.
+    - Export & Sharing Options: Share dashboards or export as reports in various formats.

 ## Final Conclusion
     working with sales and profit data in Excel involves a systematic approach: start by understanding and